dancfox/alt-runtime-interface-client/README.md

 However, I notice that the logged Init Duration does not appear to accurately reflect the actual duration of the init code.
 This requires further investigation.

+## Enhancements
+The function name is currently selected by convention, but could be customized by the customer.